MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/overview.md

 # nonProfitCore

-Common Data Model Solution for the 'NONPROFITCORE' Common Data Service Solution
+CDM Solution for the 'NONPROFITCORE' CDS Solution

 ## Entities